AndreMaz/dnn-attention/README.md

 **Decoder Input**

-Decoder is fed with the sorted sequence. `11` at the first position is the start-of-sequence SOS.
+Decoder is fed with the sorted sequence a.k.a [teacher forcing](https://machinelearningmastery.com/teacher-forcing-for-recurrent-neural-networks/).
+The number `11` at the first position is the start-of-sequence (SOS).

 ```bash
 tf.Tensor([[11.
 0. 1.
 2. 3.
 4. 5.
 6. 7.
 8. 9.]], shape=(1, 11), dtype=float32)
 ```